Revitalize Your Brain Health With 6 Science-Backed Pillars

 Consider volunteering for a cause you're passionate about – whether at a local organization, online, or even in your community.

-Our brains are incredible machines that thrive on new experiences and challenges.
-Challenging your brain with new activities and experiences can help improve cognitive function, boost memory and learning, and reduce the risk of cognitive decline.
+Our brains are incredible organs that thrive on new experiences and challenges.
+Challenging your brain with new activities and experiences can help support cognitive function, memory and learning, and reduce the risk of cognitive decline.

 How can you give your brain a workout in a fun way?